13 August 2021

 Dutch Art from Mesdag to Van Gogh and Mondrian (1700-1920s)

 This course takes you through Dutch art from the 18th and 19th century, up to the early decades of modernism.
-After the grand 'Golden Age' innovations in the art world stagnated until artists in the 19th century started to strive for the elusive ideal of truthfulness again, in a totally different way than before.
-Sign up for this course and discover the different styles, techniques and approaches of these modern Dutch artists.
-This course takes you out of the classroom and into cities and museums - you will not be able to get closer to the masterpieces themselves!
+After the grand 'Golden Age', innovations in the art world stagnated, until artists in the 19th century started to strive for the elusive ideal of truthfulness again, in a totally different way.
+Sign up for this course and discover the different styles, techniques and approaches of these modern Dutch artists, during both classroom lectures and on-site excursions.

 Join us on this interactive journey, with daily excursions.
 Travel and entrance to museums are included in the course fee.